tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 At one point my Mom picked up *World Out of Time*, to see what craziness her son was always buried in, and she concluded over the dinner table that I was reading it for the sex scenes she'd found.
-I presumably objected inarticulately that I was so little interested in Larry Niven's brief depictions of space sex that I'd barely even noticed they were there, but I have the impression she wasn't convinced.
+I presumably objected inarticulately that I was so little interested in Larry Niven's brief nerdy depictions of space sex that I'd barely even noticed they were there, but I have the impression she wasn't convinced.
 But it *really was* was his brand of hard science fiction that I was there for (I protest too much!) - revolving around ideas rather than character arcs, and the ruthless application of consistent world-views.

 In inventing the Ringworld, Niven was inspired by Dyson spheres, [first described by Olaf Stapledon](https://en.wikipedia.org/wiki/Star_Maker),